askimed/nf-test/docs/docs/assertions/files.md

 assert header.contains("instrument_id")
 Snapshot Support

-The ability to filter lines from a *.gz file can also be combined with the Snapshot functionality to ensure consistency.
+The ability to filter lines from a .gz file can also be combined with the Snapshot functionality to ensure consistency.

-assert snapshot(path(process.out.gzip.get(0)).linesGzip[0]).match()
+assert snapshot(path(process.out.gzip.get(0)).grepLinesGzip(0, 5)).match()